Article 1

 Article 51

-Flink Architecture Deep Dive: JobManager, TaskManager & Core Roles Overview
+Flink Architecture Deep Dive: JobManager, TaskManager and Client

 Article 52

-Flink Installation & Deployment Guide: Local, Standalone & YARN Modes
+Big Data 110 - Flink Installation and Deployment Guide: Local, Standalone and YARN

 Article 53

-Flink on YARN Deployment: Environment Variables, Configuration & Resource Application
+Big Data 111 - Flink on YARN Deployment: Environment Variables, Configuration & Resource Requests

 Article 54

-Flink DataStream API: DataSource, Transformation & Sink Complete Guide
+Flink DataStream API: DataSource, Transformation and Sink Components

 DataSource, Transformation and Sink.
 DataSource provides diverse data input methods including file systems, message queues, databases and custom data sources.